mtycks/em-em-recipes/content/blog/papas-chorreadas/index.md

 ---

-This is one of those meals where you can get away with starting the cooking while you finish the prep.
+This is one of those dishes where you can get away with starting the cooking while you finish the prep.

 #### Step 1